Slabserver/slabserver.github.io/README.md

     -   ```pip install mkdocs-glightbox```

 ### Running Locally
-- Navigate to the project directory in your terminal.
+- Navigate to the project directory in your terminal
 - Run `mkdocs serve` from your terminal to build and serve the site
 - In your browser, visit the local server URL provided in the terminal output